Australia urges tourists not to cancel holidays | DW | 14.01.2020

 "We have had hundreds of cancellations.
 It's been a nightmare.
 I've got three months of cancellations in front of me," Coppins said.

 But most of Kangaroo Island hasn't burned.
 The whole eastern section of the island, with most of the tourism opportunities, remains unaffected.
-Nonetheless, tourists have been spooked and have canceled en masse.
+Nonetheless, tourists have been spooked and have cancelled en masse.

 "This has created an employment crisis on the island," Coppins said.
 "We can't employ our casual staff — we have more than 30 — unless we have bookings.
 That's filtering through to the community: People can't make house payments, they can't buy the necessities."